arntzy/cli-music-2019/WEEK_03.md

 #### Assignment #3 (Due week 4)
 - build an instrument with supercollider to accept input from something unconventional, record it and submit the link to your project on the [class wiki](https://github.com/arntzy/cli-music-2019/wiki.md).
-- explore overtone and be prepared to contribute to a 'jam' with some commands

 ### Week 3 Notes